centreon/centreon-documentation/en/installation/installation-of-a-central-server/using-virtual-machines.md

 1. Log in to the Centreon server using the following credentials: login: `root`, password: `centreon`.

 2. To know your server's IP address, type `ip addr`.
+(By default, the VM has a qwerty keyboard: if you have an azerty keyboard, enter `ip qddr`.))

     ![image](../../assets/installation/ip_addr.png)